tenzir/tenzir/web/docs/understand/query-language/operators/drop.md

 ## YAML Syntax Example

 :::info Deprecated
-The YAML syntax is deprecated, and will be removed in a future release.
+The YAML syntax is deprecated since VAST v3.0, and will be removed in a future release.
 Please use the pipeline syntax instead.
 :::

 ```yaml